 - Place the whole chicken on the trivet.
 Pour in 2 cups of water.
 Close the lid and turn steam release handle to seal.
 Press pressure cooker, high pressure and set the timer to 20 minutes.
 Once the timer is up, carefully release the pressure immediately and wait until the pressure valve collapses entirely and then unlock the lid.
 Very carefully, lift the chicken out from instant pot to a large plate.
 Let it cool down a little bit

 - When cool enough to handle, cut the meat off from the breast, thighs, and remove drumsticks.
 Don't cut into smaller pieces just yet.
 Return the carcass and the wings back to the instant pot.
 There will be drippings from cooking the chicken earlier too.
 Keep those!
 Add another 4 cups of water.
 Add the spices ingredients, charred onion and ginger.
 Close the lid and press on pressure cooker, high pressure and set timer to 15 minutes.
 When the time is up, wait 10 minutes and then release pressure.
 Proceed to "before serving" step

 Cooking on Stove-top:

-Line a colander with a double layer of cheesecloth and strain the broth into a bowl.
+- Line a colander with a double layer of cheesecloth or use a stock strainer and strain the broth into a bowl.
 Let cool, then refrigerate, covered, for at least 3 hours.
 When the broth has chilled completely, skim off the layer of fat on the surface with a large spoon and reserve it for use in the soup or for another purpose

 When ready to serve: